 SCC – Seeding Conscious Co-Creation

-Individuals or teams from the Greater New Haven area will be able to apply for CEIO support in forming and sustaining groups - communities of practice - that meet regularly toward a shared purpose or concern and whose purpose includes creating greater equity, justice, well-being and liberation within the larger community.
-This new program, under the direction of Hanifa Nayo Washington, will widen the circles of participation in visioning and facilitating deeper change.
+Individuals or teams from the Greater New Haven area will be able to apply for CEIO support in forming and sustaining a new idea/way/practice/experience that has a purpose of creating and sustaining Beloved Community by creating greater equity, justice, well-being and liberation within the larger New Haven community.
+This new program, under the direction CEIO's new Director of Community Engagement, Hanifa Nayo Washington, will widen the circles of participation in visioning and facilitating deeper change.

 Our core technology - conscious co-creation or conscious use of power – is making a difference.
 When it comes to building greater equity, justice and ultimately beloved community, this core technology is the vehicle to move us forward.

 WIDENING: THE NEXT PHASE OF CEIO 2020 & BEYOND

 A Message from Niyonu Spann - Principal & Co-Founder of CEIO